 - Oil paint is a Hazardous material and you must dispose of it correctly

 - You cannot put oil over latex but you can out latex over oil

 - Water based paints take shorter time to dry but a longer time to cure

-When it comes to specific situations oil paint is still superior to latex, due to it’s durability and self leveling characteristics.
+When it comes to specific situations oil based paint is still superior to latex paint, due to it’s durability and self leveling characteristics.
 But, if it’s not absolutely necessary for your specific application, latex paint is overall a better choice.
 With latex paint you can still get a very durable product that is less toxic, has less fumes, and far easier to clean up.

 Do you prefer oil over latex or vise versa?
 Tell us why below!